beajoynes/netbox-evaluation/README.md

 * Deploy with docker compose - single file

 ## Telent/ NRTS uses !!!
 Specific, Why use it? ....
 * Update current network infrastructure records
 * Saving time and reducing errors as multiple spreadsheets currently need to be updated when changes are made
 * Central system

+## Using / migrating to NetBox
+NetBox docs on Getting started and planning to use NetBox : https://netboxlabs.com/docs/netbox/getting-started/planning/
+* Identify current sources of truth
+* Determine what to move - Although the current release might not support a particular type of object, there may be plans to add support for it in a future release
+* Validate existing data
+* Order of operations (recommended) - self nesting models (e.g. Tenant Group, Region, Site Group, Location) can have a recursive hierarchy, for example a region representing both countries and cities with cities nested under countries.

 ## Back ups
 * Important!